malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 _Theory Overview_ presents a shallow overview of the whole of the theory. _Rationale_ presents a rationale for the theory, and examines some of its consequences......

 # Theory Overview

-## Views
-The mechanisms that lead to human consciousness are best explained by examining them in the context of three different views.
+The mechanisms that lead to human consciousness are best explained by examining them in the context of three groups of overlayed views.

 ![basic state machine](files/A-theory-of-consciousness-v2-layers.png)

 The _physical_ view sees the human brain as a collection of neurons.
 While some regions have specific functionality that we understand, other regions serve many purposes.
 Many different kinds of behaviours are tightly integrated and overlapping making it very hard to identify the pathways that apply to conscious experience.

 The _logical_ view sees the brain as layers of simplified computational architectures, with specific focus on the high-level thought mechanism.
-The majority of discussions presented here are in the context of this view.

 The _virtual_ view exists only as the data state that is produced, transferred, and examined by the _logical_ view.
 However, some important concepts and behaviours are best examined within the framework of the _virtual_ view.

+The majority of discussions presented here are in the context of the logical and virtual views.

 ## Physical View
 Slowly science is beginning to understand the kind of processing performed by different regions, however our understanding at this level is still very much at its infancy.
 This article will largely omit discussion about the biological view.
 However, as we shall see, there is one particularly significant point that needs to be made about the nature of any physical computational machine, such as the biological brain.